algosup/2024-2025-project-5-bubble-intermarche-team-3/Document/TechnicalSpecifications/technicalSpecifications.md

 #### C. Unique ID

-In firebase, every elements will have an ID automatically generated which will be the core for data retrieve.
+In Firebase, every element will have an ID automatically generated, which will be the core for data retrieval.
 The Unique ID will be linked to a product, and we will be able to call them and filter them using Bubble's functions.

 ---